 - i.
-Agah stated that the district will be working with the colleges to develop a TCO prototype districtwide.
+Agah stated that the district will be working with the colleges to develop a TCO prototype metrics districtwide.
 The TCO is a requirement for Accreditation, GO Bond and best practices.
-It will capture all utilities, scheduled maintenance, custodial and grounds, etc. It is recommended to use APPA Standards. - ii.
-Jones inquired if the TCO includes the O&M and personnel portion and suggested developing a metrics or standard benchmark so that when the Board is approving the development of a new facility there will be some correlation to staffing needs to maintain it. - iii.
-Collins stated that NC has a TCO calculator that takes into consideration the APPA standards.
-For new construction NC has to make sure a total TCO for the building is in the design phase. - iv.
-West suggested a standardized model of a TCO calculator should be used across the district using the same metrics. - v.
-Mohtasham stated that FPD is currently working with Beebe, 19six Architects and P2S engineering to develop a comprehensive metrics for the TCO model for RCC LS/PS reconstruction that can be used districtwide.
+It will capture all utilities, scheduled maintenance, capital renewal, custodial and grounds, staffing requirement for new funded/approved project, cradle to grave concept, etc. It is recommended to use APPA Standards. - ii.
+Mohtasham stated that FPD is currently working with Beebe, 19six Architects and P2S engineering to develop a comprehensive metrics for the TCO model for RCC LS/PS reconstruction that can be used districtwide. - iii.
+Mohtasham stated FPD is working with RCC to review 19six architect TCO proposed metrics that is being requested for RCC LS/PS reconstruction project to see if this can be utilized districtwide.
+Collins suggested that other college's director of facilities are included in this conversation to provide input and feedback.